2015xli/clangd-graph-rag/docs/refactor_for_cpp/020_plan_class_method_split.md

     constraints = [
-        "CREATE CONSTRAINT IF NOT EXISTS FOR (f:FILE) REQUIRE f.path IS UNIQUE", "CREATE CONSTRAINT IF NOT EXISTS FOR (f:FOLDER) REQUIRE f.path IS UNIQUE",
-        # Keep these for now, but they will apply to fewer nodes
-        "CREATE CONSTRAINT IF NOT EXISTS FOR (fn:FUNCTION) REQUIRE fn.id IS UNIQUE", "CREATE CONSTRAINT IF NOT EXISTS FOR (ds:DATA_STRUCTURE) REQUIRE ds.id IS UNIQUE",
+        "CREATE CONSTRAINT IF NOT EXISTS FOR (f:FILE) REQUIRE f.path IS UNIQUE", "CREATE CONSTRAINT IF NOT EXISTS FOR (f:FOLDER) REQUIRE f.path IS UNIQUE", "CREATE CONSTRAINT IF NOT EXISTS FOR (fn:FUNCTION) REQUIRE fn.id IS UNIQUE", "CREATE CONSTRAINT IF NOT EXISTS FOR (ds:DATA_STRUCTURE) REQUIRE ds.id IS UNIQUE",
         # Add new constraints